-The device can accept read command after VCC reached VCC minimum and a time delay of tVSL, even time of tPUW has not passed.
+The device can accept read command after VCC reached VCC minimum and a time delay of tVSL.
 Please refer to the figure of "power-up timing".

-- To stabilize the VCC level, the VCC rail decoupled by a suitable capacitor close to package pins is recommended.(generallyaround0.1uF)
+- To stabilize the VCC level, the VCC rail decoupled by a suitable capacitor close to package pins is recommended.(generally around 0.1uF)